Olga Kuznetsova (runner)

 Olga Kuznetsova (born 23 October 1967) is a retired Russian middle-distance runner who specialized in the 800 and 1500 metres.

 She won the silver medal at the 2000 European Indoor Athletics Championships.

-She currently holds the current world indoor record in the rarely contested 4 x 800 metres relay (8:18.71 minutes with Yelena Afanasyeva, Yelena Zaytseva and Yekaterina Podkopayeva).
+She currently holds the current world indoor record in the rarely contested 4 × 800 metres relay (8:18.71 minutes with Yelena Afanasyeva, Yelena Zaytseva and Yekaterina Podkopayeva).